Most internet users regularly utilize VPN services for their online activities, but are we really aware of all its features or what a VPN is?

-Recently we present to you some of the top VPNs for smartphones and windows in 2019.
+Recently we present to you some of the top VPNs for smartphones and windows.

 What is a VPN?

-When people connect to these servers, their internet traffic is routed through them when they connect, and once a connection has been made, all messages sent between the server and the user get encrypted.
-This prevents eavesdroppers and even ISPs from accessing the data that is sent over these networks.
+All internet traffic that users send to these servers is routed through them when they connect, and once a connection has been made, all messages sent between the server and the user are encrypted.
+This makes it impossible for eavesdroppers and even Internet service providers to access the data sent over these networks.

-VPNs are used by companies to allow secure remote access to sensible information on their local databases.
-This is particularly convenient if you’re on a business trip and need to use unsecured, public Wi-Fi from a coffee shop or a hotel to access a company database.
+Businesses use VPNs to enable safe remote access to sensitive data stored in their local databases.
+This is especially useful if you’re on a work trip and need to use unsecured, public Wi-Fi from a coffee shop or a hotel to access a company database.

-We could expand the list of VPN benefits a lot more advantages of using a VPN, but we believe the points we’ve made above provide more than enough reasons to consider adopting a VPN.
-But how does one connect to a VPN and which one is the best one?
+We could list a lot more advantages of using a VPN, but we believe the points we’ve made above provide more than enough justification.
+However, how does one join a VPN, and which is the best?

 Choosing the Right VPN

-Good providers like TorGuard offer 256-bit AES encryption offered by reputable services like TorGuard and OpenVPN as a communication proIt doesn’t really get much better than that, but you may also trust PPTP, IPSec, and L2TP as good security protocols.
+You can’t really get much better than 256-bit AES encryption offered by reputable services like TorGuard and OpenVPN as a communication port, but you may also rely on PPTP, IPSec, and L2TP as reliable security protocols.

-This same kind of providers will have a zero-log policy, which means they won’t log any information about your online activity.
-This is good if you are connecting to the VPN from a server location where law enforcement agencies could want to seize your VPN provider’s assets.
-Such an action would end up being pointless, at least if its objective was to obtain user information.
+The same type of service provider will have a zero-log policy, which states that they won’t record any data about your online activities.
+This is advantageous if you are connected to the VPN from a place where law enforcement officials might try to seize the assets of your VPN provider.
+Even if the goal of such an operation was to gather user information, it would ultimately be useless.